axm2/train-ticket/README.md

 https://www.youtube.com/watch?v=rBAAvG68pko

-I couldn't figure out the notches and neither could copilot without breaking the drop-shadow. copilot couldn't figure out the dashed line behind the duration pill.
+I couldn't figure out the notches and neither could copilot without breaking the drop-shadow.
+I imagine the solution is to use a path and mask? copilot couldn't figure out the dashed line behind the duration pill.
 I had to write that myself.

 Original